Suveshtr/ContentAndComments/frontend/README.md

 ## Usage

-The command npm start opens the browser and displays the main page containing all posts.
-The posts can be viewd by categories links as displayed on the header.
+The command `npm start` opens the browser and displays the main page containing all the posts.
+The posts can be viewed by categories links as displayed on the header.

 * How to add a post
     - on the main page, click on the `green circle icon` with + sign on it